Bar category of modules and homotopy adjunction for tensor functors

-Let $\A$ and $\B$ be DG-categories and let be a DG-enhanceable functor.
-Recall that $f$ is said to be \em continuous \rm if it commutes with infinite direct sums.
+Let $\A$ and $\B$ be DG categories and let $f: D(\A) \rightarrow D(\B)$ be a continuous exact functor.
 As the following proposition demonstrates, this is equivalent to $f$ being a \em tensor functor\rm, that is --- a functor given by tensoring by an $\AbimB$-bimodule:

 \begin{prps} The following are equivalent: \begin{enumerate} \item $f$ has a right adjoint $r\colon D(\B) \rightarrow D(\A)$. \item $f$ is continuous. \item $f$ is isomorphic to $H^0((-) \bartimes_\A M)$ for some $M \in \AmodbarB$. \end{enumerate} \end{prps} \begin{proof} The implication $\eqref{item-f-has-right-adjoint} \Rightarrow \eqref{item-f-is-continuous}$ is well-known and straightforward, the implication $\eqref{item-f-is-continuous} \Rightarrow \eqref{item-f-is-a-tensor-functor}$ follows from \cite[\S6.4]{Keller-DerivingDGCategories}, and the implication $\eqref{item-f-is-a-tensor-functor} \Rightarrow \eqref{item-f-has-right-adjoint}$ follows since by the Tensor-Hom adjunction the functor $(-) \bartimes_\A M$ has the right adjoint $\barhom_\B(M,-)$. \end{proof}